 Sprawling lakefront estate situated on 1.49 acres.
 Wonderfully modern residence with panoramic views of the lake, private boat launch, sauna house & rock outcrop firepit.
-Offered in conjunction with the adjacent 3.8 acres of fenced pastureland.
+The property offers enormous recreational opportunity and is the perfect location to raise a happy family.

 A trophy lakefront estate complete with everything required to enjoy luxury lakefront living.
 The property is meticulously landscaped creating complete privacy from the neighbouring homes.
 As you enter the property, you are greeted by a groomed roundabout serving as the centerpiece in the main yard.
 The roundabout makes it easy for large vehicles and trailers to manoeuvre about the property.
 There is a large and flat gravelled parking space where boats, RVs and other toys may be efficiently stored.

 The yard features a log frame storage building to help store larger items and those items less frequently used.
 The roof is clad in metal and the building is of extremely sound construction.
 This building presently serves as a storage facility, but could be quickly and easily converted into guest sleeping quarters.
 There are 6 separate electrical outlets providing electrical access for guest RVs and trailers camping in the yard over the summer months.

 Below this building sits a stunning firepit, protected from the wind by a large rock outcropping.
 The views from the firepit looking out over the lake provide a scenic backdrop for bon fires on a warm summer’s evening.